-Samsung’s confirmed a new high-end, flagship Galaxy Tab S6 tablet.
 There are some great reasons to consider buying it and there are some reasons why you might want to wait a few weeks or buy something else.

-If you’re in the hunt for a new tablet in August, you’ve got a lot of options.
+If you’re in the hunt for a new tablet in January, you’ve got a lot of options.
 Samsung’s Galaxy Tab S4 is still a solid choice.
-The device has been upgraded to Android Pie and it’s a lot cheaper than it was when it launched last year.
+The device should get upgraded to Android 10 and it’s a lot cheaper than it was when it launched all the way back in 2018.

-These devices should be on your radar while you hunt, but you should also take note of Samsung’s Galaxy Tab S6, an all new slate that replaces the Galaxy Tab S4 as the company’s top iPad competitor.
+These devices should be on your radar while you hunt, but you should also take note of Samsung’s Galaxy Tab S6, a flagship that replaced the Galaxy Tab S4 as the company’s top iPad competitor.

 Originally, we thought the device would be called Galaxy Tab S5.
-However, Samsung is calling it the Galaxy Tab S6 in an effort to differentiate it from the Galaxy Tab S5e that launched earlier this year.
+However, Samsung is calling it the Galaxy Tab S6 in an effort to differentiate it from the Galaxy Tab S5e.

 The Galaxy Tab S5e is the company’s budget option while the Galaxy Tab S6 takes its place atop the hierarchy with some powerful hardware and software specifications.